Deadline

 - Submit portfolio URL in the application form.
 The portfolio must exist as a website at a publicly accessible URL.

 - Applicants will select one primary area of interest (areas of interest are listed above).
-Portfolio materials will focus on that primary area.
 Materials from secondary interests are strongly encouraged, but Student Journalist Staff judges will focus scoring on the student’s primary area.

 - MIPA recommends students include six to 12 work samples in their primary area of interest.
 Focus on quality over quantity.